ShaimaaAKamal/myReads/README.md

-This is an app which aims to search for books and sorting them either by category or activity (currently reading , Read ,Want to read)
+This is an app which aims to search for books and sorting them either by category or by activity (currently reading , Read ,Want to read)
+This project is part of udacity Reactt Cross skilling Nanodegree

 ## How to prepare to open the project